 According to the research stated by the American Boxer Club, this means that you can count on only about 22% of White boxers being deaf unilaterally and only 8% are deaf in both ears.
 This brings the total affected by some degree of deafness to roughly 30% or one-third of white boxers.
 It is noted that this figure is slightly different here in the United States as the breed has been slightly branched from Europe.
 In European white boxers, the chance of deafness is reduced.
 This is inconclusive as other research states as low as only a 2% chance for deafness in both ears.

 If you do have a deaf dog, training them will require extra effort but with patience and love, they can still be a great addition to the family.
 For example, training with hand signals can work great.
 While deaf dogs excel at learning hand signals they will need to be closely supervised in public and high-traffic areas as they will need to rely on their vision and sense of smell instead of hearing.

 White boxer dogs don’t have any extra risk of being blind.

 Studies have not found any conclusive results showing that there is any higher risk of a white boxer being blind.
 However, boxers can be prone to some higher health risks that could evolve into deteriorating eye problems, which may give some weight to this myth.
 Some studies show that blue eyes in animals do cause a higher risk of blindness but this is not limited to the white boxer.
 The white boxer while lacking traditional pigment is not albino and therefore does not specifically have a higher risk of eye disease.

 White boxers do sunburn

 Most white boxers love playing, no matter what is going on outside.
-The sun can be hard on our pups.
+The sun can be brutal on our pups.
 White boxers have mostly pink skin and therefore can get sunburns equal to or worse than exposed human skin.
-These amazing dogs need to spend time in the shade, and it’s worth looking into dog safe sunscreens for long outdoor outings.
+These amazing dogs need to spend time in the shade, and it’s worth looking into dog-safe sunscreens for long outdoor outings.